giantswarm/rfc/bottom-up-managed-apps/README.md

 ----

 This RFC arose from the idea to offer oauth2-proxy.
-It’s an app, which at least 2 of our customers really want (and I bet there are more), and I think we use.
+It’s an app, which at least 2 of our customers  want (and I bet there are more), and I think we use.
 (See: [Slack](https://gigantic.slack.com/archives/CPC3M70UE/p1622729938024200))

 **Proposal: Offer managed apps, bottom-up, instead of top-down.
 Get back to our ‘original intention'.**